GigaFable/simple-project-tool/README.md

 spt >project.mmd
 ```

-This will read project.yaml from the current directory and spit out a mermaid
+This will read `project.yaml` from the current directory and spit out a mermaid
-diagram to the file project.mmd.
+diagram to the file `project.mmd`.

 Another useful choice is: